 This broker comparison has examined all key metrics you should take into consideration when choosing an online trading platform.
 If you are a beginner trader and are looking for a free trading platform to trade stocks, ETFs then both Robinhood and Stash are great options.

-If you want to start investing but aren’t sure where to begin, eToro has all the tools and content you need to choose the right assets and manage your portfolio either actively or passively.
+If you want to start investing but aren’t sure where to begin, Robinhood has all the tools and content you need to choose the right assets and manage your portfolio either actively or passively.

-eToro – Best Free Trading Platform with No Fees to Trade Stocks
+Robinhood – Best Free Trading Platform with No Fees to Trade Stocks

 Your capital is at risk.
 Other fees apply.